 All cancellations and No Show are subject to the following non-refundable fees policy:

-• 50% of the price of the package if the cancellation happens less between 30-15 days;
+• 50% of the price of the package if the cancellation happens 60-46 days prior to arrival;

-• 75% of the price of the package if the cancellation happens less between 14-7 days;
+• 75% of the price of the package if the cancellation happens 45-31 days prior to arrival;

-• 100% of the price of the package if the cancellation happens less than 6 days in advance of the start date of the journey.
+• 100% of the price of the package if the cancellation happens 30 days or less prior to arrival.

 16.1.
-The cancellation by the agency of the package, for whatever cause, other than the fault of the consumer, entitles the latter to terminate the contract with the rights granted under the section 11 above.
+The cancellation by the agency of the package, for whatever cause, other than the fault of the consumer, entitles the latter to terminate the contract with the rights granted under section 14 above.

 16.2.
 Where the cancellation of the package is notified within the two months prior to the departure, the agency shall pay an indemnity to the consumer the value of which depends on the time remaining until the departure date.
 Such indemnity must be equal to at least: